 Locals of Stavanger and tourists both agree that Kjeragbolten is a great place to go for a hike and to take in the scenery the area has to offer.
 Hiking in the area is often enjoyed most when the weather begins warming up and the chance for rain is low.
 Considering this, it would be recommended to fly to Stavanger during June, , and to take advantage of the warmer weather and go for a hike.

 Those flying to Stavanger could potentially find better pricing at Haugesund Airport (32 mi from Stavanger city center), Stord Airport (58 mi from Stavanger city center), Bergen Flesland Airport (93 mi from Stavanger city center) or Kristiansand Kjevik Airport (100 mi from Stavanger city center) depending on the month and departure airport.

-You can find deals at Haugesund Airport for $617pp on average, but that price can change based on your departure airport.
+You can find deals at Stavanger Sola Airport for $714pp on average, but that price can change based on your departure airport.
 To save money, try momondo’s Airport-to-Airport Pricing Tool.

 Norway has restricted the entry of all travelers who are not nationals and residents of Norway, or an immediate family member.
 There are a few exemptions, for instance for journalists, seafarers and aviation personnel, foreign nationals for whom special reasons indicate they should be granted the right to enter, such as specific care responsibilities for persons in Norway or other compelling welfare considerations, foreign nationals who perform commercial transport of goods and passengers, foreign nationals who work in critical public functions, and health personnel from Sweden and Finland who work in the Norwegian health and care services.Entry requirements